mcooper-cloud/flycatcher_demo/README.md

 A note on DevOps and automation ... there is a bit of "chicken or the egg" dilemma at play here, and it plays out as such:

 1. This demonstration will utilize automation as much as possible to ensure that deployments are testable, standardized and repeatable
-    a. to accomplish this we will utilize pipeline tools to the greatest extent possible
+    - to accomplish this we will utilize pipeline tools to the greatest extent possible
-    b. however, given that we are not assuming these tools already exist, we'll need to use local development tools (I.E. the local commandline) to deploy these pipeline tools.
+    - however, given that we are not assuming these tools already exist, we'll need to use local development tools (I.E. the local commandline) to deploy these pipeline tools.
-    c. and the catch-22 to statement (b.) is that working from a developer's laptop can introduce human error,  non-repeatable processes and general instability.
+    - and the catch-22 to statement (b.) is that working from a developer's laptop can introduce human error,  non-repeatable processes and general instability.

 Now, if you're working with a large enterprise, or in an established devlopment environment, there may be pipeline tools in place that can offload this task from the developer.
 If that is the case, then it is recommended that you utilize those tools, rather than working from your laptop.